-- Apply principles of effective rhetoric and critical thinking in oral presentations and writing assignments; - Utilize the library, Internet, and other electronic sources to prepare research projects following Modern Language Association (MLA) guidelines for source documentation;

-- Apply critical and analytical analysis techniques to literary works and visual art works and/or musical pieces of various periods, styles, and genres; - Demonstrate knowledge of historical events and fundamental concepts and theories of analysis used in historical interpretation; and Compare and analyze diverse cultures throughout history.
+- Apply principles of effective rhetoric and critical thinking in oral presentations and writing assignments; - Utilize the library, Internet, and other electronic sources to prepare research projects following Modern Language Association (MLA) guidelines for source documentation; - Apply critical and analytical analysis techniques to literary works and visual art works and/or musical pieces of various periods, styles, and genres; - Demonstrate knowledge of historical events and fundamental concepts and theories of analysis used in historical interpretation; and Compare and analyze diverse cultures throughout history.

-Liberal Arts: Africana Studies Option - AA

-Division of Humanities & Bilingual Studies - Curriculum Code: 019A
+Liberal Arts: Africana Studies Option - Associate of Arts (AA) Curriculum Code: 019A

-Why major in Liberal Arts: Africana Studies?
+Why major in Liberal Arts: Africana Studies Option?

-Liberal Arts: Africana Studies is for students who desire a broad foundation in African and African-American arts, humanities, and social sciences.
-Students educated in these fields work in government service, teaching, law, publishing, and business.
+ECC's Liberal Arts: Africana Studies Option degree program is for those who desire a strong foundation of knowledge within African and African-American art, cinema, literature, history, and sociology.
+Majors of this program may go on to work in the fields of government service, teaching, law, publishing, and business.